jordanbradburne/Final_Project/README.md

 ## Reason why I selected my topic:

 * The reason in choosing this topic is to want to know whether or not you can predict human activity from wearble sensor data such as a fitbit.
-* The reason in choosing this topic is to want to know whether or not you can predict human activity from wearable sensor data such as a fitbit.

 ## Dataset Source:
 - NOTE: Only a pre-cleaned/pre-processed version of the dataset was available.